 Salt water is one of the most common solutions to tooth sensitivity or any dental problems as it helps maintain the pH balance of the mouth to create a more alkaline environment in which harmful bacteria cannot survive for long.
 It is also a natural antiseptic that provides instant relief in the sensitive tooth.
 All you need to do is to add two teaspoons of salt to warm water and mix well.
 Rinse your mouth with this solution twice a day in order to reduce sensitivity and pain.(Also read: 5 Teeth Whitening Home Remedies)

-Salt water is one of the most common solutions to tooth sensitivity
+Salt water is one of the most common solutions to tooth sensitivity2.
+Guava leaves

-Guava leaves too boast of quite a few medicinal properties
+Guava leaves too boast of quite a few medicinal properties3.
+Garlic

 We cannot promise breath improvement, but we can definitely tell you that it has some compounds to offer that are extremely beneficial for oral health.
 It is known to be an anti-bacterial agent and a natural anesthetic that can relieve pain from tooth sensitivity and other problems.
 In order to desensitize and soothe pain, you need to make a paste with two to three garlic cloves, two to three drops of water and about half a teaspoon of salt.
 Apply the paste on the affected tooth and allow it to sit for a few minutes before rinsing with warm salt water.

-It is known to be an anti-bacterial agent and a natural anesthetic
+It is known to be an anti-bacterial agent and a natural anesthetic4.
+Clove oil

 Clove oil contains powerful germicidal properties and also helps numb pain while keeping teeth and gums healthy.
 Cloves have long been used for their anti-inflammatory, anesthetic and anti-bacterial properties that reduce pain and fight oral infections.
 The best way to use it is to combine one drop of clove oil with coconut oil or almond oil and apply on the affected tooth.
 Wash it off with warm water.